-- 21 24 credit hours of coursework (5000/6000 at VT 600/700 at WFU) - 6 -- 9 credit hours of thesis research courses are shown in the table below.
+- 21 24 credit hours of coursework (5000/6000 at VT 600/700 at WFU) - 6 -- 9 credit hours of thesis research

+Most students spend an average of two years completing the M.S.
+The degree requirements pertaining to specific courses are shown in the table below.
 Note that the numbers of credits listed refer to the minimum requirements for the degree.
 Seminar enrollment is required each semester, but the credits are not counted toward the degree.